 The PPAP process includes different submission levels, each specifying the type and extent of documentation required for approval.
 These levels range from Level 1 to Level 5.
 Level 1 involves the submission of a Part Submission Warrant (PSW) only, typically used for minor changes or when less documentation is required.
 Level 2 includes the PSW along with product samples and limited supporting data, suitable for parts with moderate changes or complexity.

-Level 3, the most common submission level, requires the PSW, product samples, and complete supporting data, providing a comprehensive set of documents for review.
-Level 4 involves the PSW and other requirements as defined by the customer, used for unique situations where additional documentation is needed.
+Also, Level 3, the most common submission level, requires the PSW, product samples, and complete supporting data, providing a comprehensive set of documents for review.
+In Level 4, the customer defines the PSW and other requirements, using them for unique situations where they need additional documentation.
 Finally, Level 5 requires the PSW, product samples, complete supporting data, and an on-site review, used for highly critical parts where an on-site audit is necessary.

 Required documentation